 Undergraduate and postgraduate students of business, management and finance at the University of Oxford study at the Saïd Business School.
 It offers MBA and EMBA degrees as well as Master of Science programmes.
 Students can also acquire an MBA and an MSc by studying each for one year.
 The school opened its doors in 1995 but underwent a rebranding in 1996.

 Great experience!
 Awesome academics, I met great people, super student life.
 Huge experience.
 After this I’m no more from my home country but I’m part of the new global village.
 I wish everyone to do this or a similar experience.

 The number one business school on this list is London Business School.
 Part of the federal University of London, it has operated since 1964 and it only offers postgraduate programs.
 Their MBA is one of the top MBAs in the world.
 The school offers an MBA programme, EMBA programmes in London and Dubai, a dual degree EMBA-Global Americas and Europe, and EMBA-Global Asia in cooperation with Hong Kong University and Columbia.

 London Business School is a world-leading institution with unparalleled opportunities available to its students.
 Expect to be surrounded by some of the brightest minds and immersed in an environment that embraces and celebrates diversity.
 A truly global business education for those who wish to pursue one.

 Where can I study without GMAT?

 Generally speaking, GMAT scores are not essential to study at UK universities.
 However, there are always exceptions.
-In fact, if we refer to the five schools mentioned above, LBS and SBS do require GMAT scores.
+In fact, if we refer to the seven schools mentioned above, LBS and SBS do require GMAT scores.
 We suggest you prepare for GMAT in advance.